Puzzlepart/bestillingsportalen/Teams-templates.md

 # Teams Templates

-Provision Assist supports the creation of Teams based on templates defined in the Admin Center.
+Bestillingsportalen supports the creation of Teams based on templates defined in the Admin Center.
 The Admin Center templates power the native 'out of the box' Teams Templates functionality.

-In addition to the support of Admin Center based templates, Provision Assist supports 'cloning' teams by defining these as a template.
+In addition to the support of Admin Center based templates, Bestillingsportalen supports 'cloning' teams by defining these as a template.

 You may also create dedicated naming conventions for teams templates, please follow the [Naming conventions](./Naming-conventions.md) documentation for details on how to configure this.